walterpg/google-drive-sync/docs/usage/dnload.md

 </div>

 ## What Happens
-* A Google Drive file with the same name as the local database is downloaded.
+* A Google Drive file with the same name as the local database, if such a Drive file exists, is downloaded to your computer.
 * The local database is replaced by the contents of the downloaded file.

 ## How it Works